CloudLabsAI-Azure/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/overview.md

 ## Explanation of Components

-### Pre-requisites for the Lab (Elaborated):

-1. **Basic Knowledge of SAP Systems**:
-   - Participants should have a foundational understanding of SAP’s core products and platforms, such as **SAP S/4HANA**, **SAP BW**, or **SAP HANA**.
+1. **Basic Knowledge of SAP Systems**: Participants should have a foundational understanding of SAP’s core products and platforms, such as **SAP S/4HANA**, **SAP BW**, or **SAP HANA**.
 This includes familiarity with SAP’s data models, business process integration, and how SAP systems manage and store enterprise data.
 Prior experience working with SAP’s ERP modules, as well as basic concepts like tables, transactions, and reports, will help participants navigate SAP environments during the lab exercises.

-2. **Azure Synapse**:
-   - **Azure Synapse Analytics** is a powerful data integration and analytics service.
+2. **Azure Synapse**: is a powerful data integration and analytics service.
 Participants should have a basic understanding of its key components, including data integration (through Synapse Pipelines), data warehousing (using SQL Pools), and real-time analytics.
 The lab may involve extracting data from SAP systems and integrating it into **Azure Synapse** for large-scale data analytics and processing.
 Experience with SQL and working knowledge of connecting external data sources to Synapse will be beneficial.

-3. **Power BI**:
-   - **Microsoft Power BI** is a data visualization and business intelligence tool.
+3. **Power BI**: is a data visualization and business intelligence tool.
 Participants should know how to use Power BI to create reports and dashboards by connecting to SAP data sources and other data sets.
 This lab may involve building interactive visualizations and dashboards based on the data extracted from SAP systems and analyzed through AI models.
 A basic understanding of Power BI’s workspace, DAX formulas, and data transformation capabilities will be helpful.

-4. **Azure Machine Learning**:
-   - **Azure Machine Learning** is a cloud-based platform that provides tools for building, training, and deploying machine learning models.
+4. **Azure Machine Learning** is a cloud-based platform that provides tools for building, training, and deploying machine learning models.
 Participants should have a basic understanding of AI and machine learning concepts, such as supervised and unsupervised learning, model training, and evaluation.
 Familiarity with **Azure Machine Learning** will allow participants to integrate AI models with SAP data for predictive analytics, automation, or decision-making processes within SAP systems.
 Experience with setting up Azure ML workspaces, using Jupyter notebooks, or deploying models in Azure will be advantageous.

-5. **Azure Cosmos DB**:
-   - **Azure Cosmos DB** is a globally distributed, multi-model database service.
+5. **Azure Cosmos DB**: is a globally distributed, multi-model database service.
 Participants should have a basic understanding of how **Cosmos DB** works, especially its NoSQL architecture, partitioning, and querying data using SQL-like syntax.
 The lab may involve storing and managing SAP-related unstructured or semi-structured data in **Azure Cosmos DB** to support scalable, high-performance applications that integrate AI-driven insights into business processes.
 Familiarity with working on Cosmos DB’s APIs (such as SQL, MongoDB, or Cassandra) and its integration with AI services is beneficial.

 # Getting Started